 Outside issues normally counseled in house are not dealt with appropriately because this deterioration of departmental structure is becoming the dominate force each day.
 If no action is taken to defuse such conspiratorial energy, it will destroy a firefighter, a shift or a department if given enough time and indecisiveness.

 Antidote to low morale

-Leadership in every rank is the key factor in identifying the level of morale and promoting an atmosphere of confidence and pride.
+Leadership in every rank is the key factor in promoting an atmosphere of confidence and pride.

 Self-assurance begins at the top and is translated into every level of the job.
 Officers have to believe their decisions are supported.
 Firefighters must feel someone has their back and that they are being heard.
 Firefighters will support a department moving forward if progress is evidenced by everyone and no one is left out of participation.

 All negative perceptions must be separated from this social inclusion and work begun to identify, clarify and resolve them – one at a time and with resolute respect.
 Building morale begins by reminding ourselves exactly what we do and why we are here.

 A clear vision for the future must be communicated to each fire department member, recognizing individual achievement, and rewarding teamwork that promotes the mission to save lives and protect property and the environment.
 Anything less is totally unacceptable and gets tossed out of the barrel.